 If you’re going to do this, it has to be concierge medicine.

-You introduced the book with the myth of Sisyphus.
-That’s a little bit of a bummer, don’t you think?
+You introduced your book with the myth of Sisyphus.
+That’s a bit of a bummer, don’t you think?

 I was a philosophy major in college, and I remember reading Albert Camus’ version.